JeanPhilipLalumiere/MCGT/README.md

 Official repository for the MCGT research project, focused on Gravitational Wave Phase Analysis and Cosmological Invariants.

+## ⚙️ Central Configuration
+This project is now fully driven by a single central configuration file:
+`zz-configuration/mcgt-global-config.ini`.
+All chapter scripts read their cosmological parameters from this source of truth, and the `check_coherence.py` sentinel verifies that no script diverges from the declared best-fit values.

 ## 🚀 Key Features
 - **Sobol 8D Sampling**: Production-grade parameter space exploration.
 - **Reproducible Pipeline**: All chapters certified with SHA256 consistency checks.